breez/breez-sdk-liquid-docs/src/guide/send_payment.md

 If a BIP21 URI is used, either the BIP21 URI amount or optional prepare request amount **must** be set.
 When both amounts are set, the SDK will prioritize the **request amount** over the BIP21 amount.

 **Note:** If a valid Breez API key is not provided, the method will throw an error requiring you to specify one.

+#### Setting the receiver amount
+When you want the payment receipient to receive a specific amount.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>